Find the perfect hotel in ...

 • From Dublin Int'l Airport to O’Connell Street downtown (Dublin's widest street), hop a blue Aircoach bus (Route 700) in 28 minutes. €10 one-way, €12 return.
 Operates 24 hours.
 Slower public buses (Route 16 or 41) cost €2 one-way but take 40 minutes.

-• You can travel to Cork (Ireland's second largest city, 3 hours from Dublin) by train or Aircoach bus.
-The 704X bus route runs 36 express services daily to/from Dublin Center and Dublin Airport to Lower Glanmire Road (near Leisureplex) in Cork.
+• Cork (Ireland's second largest city) is 3 hours by train or Aircoach bus from Dublin.
+704X bus route runs 36 express services daily from Dublin Center and Airport to Lower Glanmire Road in Cork.

-• Experience Irish dancing and traditional Irish music (plus a three-course dinner) at "Celtic Nights" Music and Dance show at the Arlington Hotel.
-Show starts at 8 pm every night and lasts two hours.
+• Enjoy Irish dancing and traditional Irish music (plus three-course dinner) at "Celtic Nights" Music and Dance show at the Arlington Hotel.
+8 to 10 pm nightly.

 • James Joyce's Dubliners is a collection of 15 short stories (published in 1914) depicting Irish middle-class life.
 The tales were written as Irish nationalism and a quest for national identity grew.